Randy Savage: Early career (19731985)

-Savage first broke into the wrestling business in 1973 during the fall and winter of the baseball off season.
+Savage first broke into the wrestling business in 1973 during the fall and winter of the baseball off-season.
 His first wrestling character, The Spider, was similar to Spider-Man.
 He later took the ring name Randy Savage at the suggestion of his longtime friend and trainer Terry "The Goose" Stephens and Georgia Championship Wrestling (GCW) booker Ole Anderson, who said that the name Poffo did not fit someone who "wrestled like a savage".
-The "Macho Man" nickname was adopted after his mother Judy Poffo read a Reader's Digest article predicting that the phrase would become "the next hot term".
 Savage eventually decided to end his stalled baseball career and join his father and brother to wrestle full time.
 He wrestled his first match against Midwest Territory wrestler "Golden Boy" Paul Christy.
 Savage worked with his father and brother in Michigan, the Carolinas, Georgia, the Maritimes, and the eastern Tennessee territory run by Nick Gulas.

 After a while, his father felt that his sons were not getting the pushes they deserved so he started the "outlaw" International Championship Wrestling (ICW) promotion in the mid-American states.
 Eventually, ICW disbanded and Randy and Lanny entered the Memphis scene, joining Jerry Lawler's Continental Wrestling Association (their former competitors).
 While there, Savage feuded with Lawler over the AWA Southern Heavyweight Championship.
-He also teamed with Lanny to battle The Rock 'n' Roll Express; this feud included a match on June 25, 1984, in Memphis, where in the storyline, Savage injured Ricky Morton by piledriving him through the timekeeper's table, leading to the Express winning by disqualification (though Savage's brother Lanny later said that Morton was not injured in the attack).
+He also teamed with Lanny to battle The Rock 'n' Roll Express; this feud included a match on June 25, 1984, in Memphis, where in the storyline, Savage injured Ricky Morton by piledriving him through the timekeeper's table, leading to the Express winning by disqualification.
 Later in 1984, Savage turned babyface and allied with Lawler against Jimmy Hart's First Family alliance, only to turn heel on Lawler again in early 1985 and resume the feud with him over the title.
 This ended when Lawler beat Savage in a Loser Leaves Town match on June 7 in Memphis, Tennessee.